RedHatQE/katello.auto/README.md

 By default this will start up 3 firefox browsers and run the specified tests in parallel.

+### Viewing results

+After the tests finish running, there will be a file testng-report.xml in the current directory.
+You can either view this file directly in an editor or browser, or if you prefer a nicely formatted HTML report, [http://jenkins-ci.org/](Jenkins) with the TestNG plugin can generate one for you.
+The internal Red Hat QE Jenkins server has a [https://url.corp.redhat.com/e82371c](job set up to display the result) - just upload the xml file.

+If you are running your own Jenkins server, this job is very easy to set up.
+Just add a file parameter `testng-report.xml`, and then check the box `Publish TestNG Results` and fill in `*.xml`.

 ### Running arbitrary commands

 You can connect to an interactive prompt in several different ways.